besteon/Ironmon-Tracker/README.md

 Error: `Can't have lua running in two host threads at a time!`

-Cause: Outdated version of Bizhawk
+Cause 1: Outdated version of Bizhawk.

-Fix: Use [Bizhawk emulator](https://tasvideos.org/BizHawk/ReleaseHistory) version 2.8 or higher
+Fix: Use [Bizhawk emulator](https://tasvideos.org/BizHawk/ReleaseHistory) version 2.8 or higher.

----

-Error: `NullHawk does not implement memory domains NLua.Exceptions.LuaException: unprotected error in call to Lua API (0)`

-Cause: The `ROMS_FOLDER` path specified in `Settings.ini` is not correct, or there is no next rom available in the sequence.

-Fix: Make sure you have specified a `ROMS_FOLDER` location.
-This can be done through the gear icon on the tracker itself.
+Cause 2: Having the "Autoload Last Slot" toggle turned on in `File -> Load State` when quick-loading seeds with savestates.

+Fix: Disable the "Autoload Last Slot" toggle.